Shounak0007/CarbonLeap/README.md

 ## A Note on Test Data

 To properly test the background processing feature, the repository includes a `farm_sensor_readings.json` file with 500 records.
 This was generated using the LLM prompt specified in the assignment details.
-You can copy and paste its contents into the submission form on the UI to test a large batch upload.